 Henry James (1840-1863) served in the 75th Indiana Volunteer Infantry and was engaged in the Battle of Chickamauga (September 18–20, 1863).
 He charged down Snodgrass Hill.
 Henry was hit by a minnie ball that entered under his chin, and exited through his cheek, removing most of his jaw.
 He spent the night on the battlefield, and the next morning made his way to a Confederate aid station.
 Based on correspondence between the Confederate doctor and his father Jesse K. James, after the war, we know that although Henry was in great pain he helped nurse the other soldiers there.
 Henry succumbed to his wounds three days later and died.
 The Confederates kept track of his body, and he was later buried in the National Cemetery in Chattanooga.

 Samuel James (1844-1863) served in the Civil War as a Corporal in Company G, 118th Regiment, Indiana Volunteer Infantry.
-He died, presumably, of pneumonia while in a Federal Hospital near Knoxville, Tennessee.
-According to the officer in charge, a board was erected as as a headstone.
+He died of pneumonia while in a Federal Hospital near Knoxville, Tennessee as a result of marching and exposure.
+According to the officer in charge, a board was erected as a headstone.
 That board was later dislodged, and the Federals had no other record of where his body was.
 After the war, his father Jesse K. James went down to both Knoxville, and Chattanooga to visit the graves of his sons.

 Mary Melissa James (1845-1934) was married to William W. Underwood (1838-1888) who also served in the 118th Regiment of the Indiana Volunteer Infantry during the Civil War.
 Will's family were Quakers from Clinton County, Ohio.
 Will is also buried in Dexter Kansas.